 Some critical questions to ask yourself at this stage is:

-- What type of clothing and apparel products do you want to make?
+- What type of clothing and apparel products do I want to make?

-- Who is going to purchase your product?
+- Who is going to purchase my products?

-- What specific value will your product or brand bring these people?
+- What specific value will my product or brand bring these people?

-- What will be unique about your product?
+- What will be unique about my product?